IsaacLeimgruber/cgx-project/README.md

 ## 1. Project basis: Perlin noise, heightmap and coloring

-Initial Perlin noise implementation following GPUGems
+Initial Perlin noise implementation following GPUGems.

 Perlin noise was first implemented using the permutation table to generate pseudo-random gradients.
 Following the algorithm, we obtained our perlin noise.
 Our function has the signature perlin_nosie(float x, float y).
 Multiplying the x and y parameters, initially given   as uv.x and uv.y allows us to modify the frequency.